Kheri Eidgah

-Eidgah or Kheri Eidgah is a mosque and Eidgah near the railway tracks between Lakhimpur and Kheri.
+The Kheri Eidgah is an eidgah and mosque, located near the railway tracks between Lakhimpur and Kheri, in the Lakhimpur Kheri District of the state of Uttar Pradesh, India.

-Construction
+Overview

-The foundation of the historic Eidgah was laid in North West of Kheri Town, outside the dwelling area.
+The foundation of the historic eidgah was laid in the northwestern part of Kheri Town, outside the dwelling area.

-Architecture

 The courtyard of the mosque can be reached from entrances on three sides.
 On the day of Eid, the area outside mosque is used for food stalls, shops and by street entertainers.